rfjakob/gocryptfs/Documentation/MANPAGE.md

 Enable (`-exec`) or disable (`-noexec`) executables in a gocryptfs mount (default: `-exec`).
 If both are specified, `-noexec` takes precedence.

-#### -extpass CMD [-extpass ARG1 ...]
-Use an external program (like ssh-askpass) for the password prompt.
-The program should return the password on stdout, a trailing newline is stripped by gocryptfs.
-If you just want to read from a password file, see `-passfile`.

-When `-extpass` is specified once, the string argument will be split on spaces.
-For example, `-extpass "md5sum my password.txt"` will be executed as `"md5sum" "my" "password.txt"`, which is NOT what you want.

-Specify `-extpass` twice or more to use the string arguments as-is.
-For example, you DO want to call `md5sum` like this:
-`-extpass "md5sum" -extpass "my password.txt"`.

-If you want to prevent splitting on spaces but don't want to pass arguments to your program, use `"--"`, which is accepted by most programs:
-`-extpass "my program" -extpass "--"`

 #### -fg, -f
 Stay in the foreground instead of forking away.
 For compatibility, "-f" is also accepted, but "-fg" is preferred.

 Unless `-notifypid` is also passed, the logs go to stdout and stderr instead of syslog.

-#### -fido2 DEVICE_PATH
-Use a FIDO2 token to initialize and unlock the filesystem.
-Use "fido2-token -L" to obtain the FIDO2 token device path.

 #### -force_owner string
 If given a string of the form "uid:gid" (where both "uid" and "gid" are